National Cycle Route 14

 National Cycle Route 14 forms part of the National Cycle Network in North East England.
 It connects Darlington in County Durham with South Shields on the River Tyne.
 The route has currently (2016) a length of 86 miles.
 Much of it uses paths along disused railway lines and is thus free from motor traffic.

 Sections

-The route is signed in both directions, but is described here in accordance with Sustrans' publication in the direction from Darlington to South Shields.
+The route is signed in both directions but is described here per Sustrans' publication in the direction from Darlington to South Shields.

 Darlington to Hartlepool

 From Darlington to Middleton St George the route follows the former Stockton and Darlington Railway line.
 It continues north-east on a combination of on-road and so-called traffic free (i.e. without motor traffic) sections towards Stockton-on-Tees, passes the latter town on National Cycle Route 1 and continues to Hartlepool.
 More than half of the latter stretch is separated from motor traffic.